 The digital wave is taking control

 Can you imagine the cost that your company spends every year with receipt storage?
 Did you know that the ink of those receipts could be making you sick?
-Or even that this very same ink fades over the years – making it almost impossible to comply with federal regulations and keep the receipts legible a long period of time?
+Or even that this very same ink fades over the years – making it almost impossible to comply with federal regulations and keep the receipts legible for a long period of time?

 Some people refer to the modern technology outbreak as the 4th industrial revolution and it is easy to understand why.
-Disruption is everywhere, the world is more digital than ever and going paperless is a goal for many companies around the world.
+Disruption is everywhere, the world is more digital than ever, and going paperless is a goal for many companies around the world.
 It is a revolution indeed.
 But why is that?